 An added advantage to using online personality/aptitude soft skill assessments is that it automatically removes any gender bias from one more step of the hiring process.

 Another way to take your interview process to the next level, is to start using online, remote interview technologies.
-Virtual job interviews can prove exceedingly useful, whether it’s to involve tech team members in the process, assess technical skills with live coding, assess soft skills from a distance… or to avoid unnecessary physical interactions.
+Virtual job interviews can prove exceedingly useful, whether it’s to involve tech team members in the process, assess technical skills with live coding, assess soft skills from a distance, etc.

 Let’s wrap up